Big 5 Conservation

 Local support

-Jaco has an Honours degree in Nature Conservation and is an outdoor enthusiast who spends as much time as he can exploring and has travelled extensively within the African conduct seeing many of the natural wonders it offers.
-Jaco is a sociable and energetic person, who aims to awaken the enthusiasm for nature and wildlife in everybody who he comes across!
+Jaco lives on the reserve and you will get to know him well.
+Jaco has an Honours degree in Nature Conservation and is an outdoor enthusiast who aims to awaken enthusiasm for nature and wildlife in everybody who he comes across!

 Accommodation

-Volunteers stay in a comfortable house right on the reserve and it’s not unusual to wake up to the sound of lions calling or seeing zebras eating at the fence!
+Volunteers stay at the very comfortable conservation centre on the edge of the reserve and you may wake up to the sound of lions calling or see zebras eating at the fence!

 Big 5 Conservation bedroom

-There are 5 shared bedrooms and bathrooms, a lounge with TV and DVD player, pool table, dining room and kitchen.
-There are also lots of games, books and magazines for volunteers to enjoy.
+There are 6 shared bedrooms and bathrooms, a lovely lounge to relax in, pool table, dining area and kitchen.
+There are also games and books for volunteers to enjoy.
 Outside there is a nice garden with BBQ area and a plunge pool to cool off in on a hot day!

 Meals